GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 ## What these lessons will not teach you

-Nobody wants to learn how to use R. People want to learn how to use R to analyze their own research questions!
-Ok, maybe some folks learn R for R's sake, but these lessons assume that you want to start analyzing genomic data as soon as possible.
+Nobody wants to learn how to use R. People want to learn how to use R to analyse their own research questions!
+Ok, maybe some folks learn R for R's sake, but these lessons assume that you want to start analysing genomic data as soon as possible.
 Given this, there are many valuable pieces of information about R that we simply won't have time to cover.
 Hopefully, we will clear the hurdle of giving you just enough knowledge